Last updated March 1, 2017.

 - Specify your Git username in the Desired Git username field.

 Once selected, this value can never change, so choose wisely!
 It will form the basis of URLs for your sandbox projects.
-If you already had a CVS account, this will be pre-set and uneditable.

 - Upon completing this form, Git user configuration information appears on the page.
 For more information about how to use the commands displayed, see identifying yourself to Git.